 Both vehicles offer seating for 5 people.

-In curb weight, VW Passat is slightly lighter – 1573 kg compared to 1850 kg.
+In terms of curb weight, VW Passat is somewhat lighter – 1,573 kg compared to 1,850 kg.
 The difference is around 277 kg.

-In terms of boot space, the VW Passat offers a bit more room – 690 L compared to 570 L. That’s a difference of about 120 L.
+Looking at boot space, the VW Passat offers somewhat more boot space – 690 L compared to 570 L. That’s a difference of about 120 L.

-In maximum load capacity, the VW Passat performs to a small extent better – up to 1920 L, which is about 220 L more than the BMW 5 Series Touring.
+For maximum load capacity, the VW Passat offers very slightly more capacity – up to 1,770 L, about 70 L more than the BMW 5 Series Touring.

-When it comes to payload, BMW 5 Series Touring minimal takes the win – 620 kg compared to 577 kg.
+When it comes to payload, the BMW 5 Series Touring carries very slightly more – 620 kg compared to 577 kg.
 That’s a difference of about 43 kg.

 detailsThe VW Passat is the grown-up family car that gets the basics absolutely right — roomy, comfortable and built to handle weekday commutes and weekend getaways without fuss.
 It won't set your pulse racing, but its calm composure and sensible packaging make it boring in the best possible way: a dependable, no‑drama choice for buyers who value practicality over flash.